I believe high quality chocolate can only be made from high quality cocoa beans.

 White bean - very high quality cacao

-My sourcing is directly from farmers in Dominican Republic, growing the most natural cacao.
-It is sourced on a sailing route so the cacao can be shipped by sailboat over the Atlantic Ocean (read more here : fair transport).
+My sourcing is from 2 small farms in the Dominican Republic, growing cacao in the most natural way, and respecting the biodiversity.
+The cocoa beans are sourced on a sailing route so they can be shipped by sailboat over the Atlantic Ocean (read more here : fair transport).
+I am in contact with other amazing farmers around the world and hope to find the way to import in a sustainable way their cacao in order to diversify the range of chocolate I produce…

-Those farms have fermenting and drying area, and they master those processes in order to produce high quality fine flavor cacao, which gives them the opportunity to add value to their beans.
+Those farmers have fermenting and drying area, which gives them the opportunity to add value to the beans.

-When they understand the global process of grading, trading and making chocolate, the farmers can understand what they have to do if they want to make higher quality, and increase the value of their product.
+Unlike most farmers, those have the chance to have been introduced to the international chocolate world, which is very valuable for them : when they understand the global process of grading, trading and making chocolate, they can understand what they have to do if they want to make higher quality, and increase the value of their product.
 This is definitly not a common practice in cocoa production, however it is the way to get greater returns on very hard work.

 Chocolate business is mostly shared by very few big companies in the world, they all signed the Harkin-Engel Protocol, created to remove child slavery from the chocolate industry by July 2005… well, I don’t think they did more than put their stamp on it.
 This is probably the way of success : make unbeatable prices by stealing farmers’s work, children lives, and customer’s confidence.